Time and Temperature Building

-The Time and Temperature Building, originally known as the Chapman Building, and officially 477 Congress Street, is a fourteen-story office building in downtown Portland, Maine.
-The building is named after a large three-sided four-element eggcrate display screen on the roof that flashes the local time and temperature.
-It was built in 1924 as a twelve-story building, with Maine's first indoor shopping center on its ground floor.
-It is located next door to the ten story Fidelity Trust Building; until the 1970s, these buildings were Portland's only skyscrapers.
+The Time and Temperature Building, originally known as the Chapman Building, and officially 477 Congress Street, is a 14-story office building on Congress Street in downtown Portland, Maine.
+The building, which replaced Preble House (a successor to the mansion of Commodore Edward Preble), is named after a large three-sided four-element eggcrate display screen on the roof that flashes the local time and temperature.
+It was built in 1924 as a 12-story building, with Maine's first indoor shopping center on its ground floor.
+It sits across Preble Street from the 10-story Fidelity Trust Building.
+Until the 1970s, these buildings were Portland's only skyscrapers.

-The building, being one of Portland's tallest, is visible on the horizon for a number of miles, including from Peaks Island across the harbor, and it has become a landmark to Portlanders depending on it for not only the sign's time and temperature, but to find their way into Portland.
+The building, one of Portland's tallest, is visible from miles away, including from Peaks Island across the harbor, and it has become a landmark to Portlanders who depend on it for the sign's time and temperature, but also mariners sailing into Portland harbor.

 Time and temperature sign

-The time and temperature sign was added to the building in 1964.
-In the 1970s, the Portland Savings Bank ran a summertime competition where the winner was the person who correctly guessed when the sign would first register a temperature of 90 F.
+The time-and-temperature sign was added to the building in 1964.
+In the 1970s, the Portland Savings Bank ran a summertime competition to guess when the sign would first register a temperature of 90 F.

-Maine law prohibits flashing messages on signs visible from state highways, but in 1991, the Maine Legislature passed a grandfather clause exemption to allow the Time and Temperature building to utilize advertising to cover operating costs.
+Maine law prohibits flashing messages on signs visible from state highways, but in 1991, the Maine Legislature passed a grandfather clause exemption to allow the Time and Temperature building to use advertising to cover operating costs.
 A new sign was installed in 1999, which as well as the time and temperature, broadcasts messages consisting of two lines, each with four characters.
 Advertising messages have included "WMTW NEWS", from television station WMTW-TV, whose studios were located in the building from 1999 until 2015, and "CALL JOE", from advertising lawyer Joe Bornstein.
 When a snowstorm is severe enough to result in a snow emergency, the sign flashes the words "PARK BAN", to remind people not to park on the street.

-In 2010, when a malfunction resulted in the sign going dark, around sixty concerned people contacted the building's owners to let them know.
+In 2010, when a malfunction resulted in the sign going dark, around 60 concerned people contacted the building's owners to let them know.

 History

-The Chapman Building was designed by local architect Herbert W. Rhodes, who also designed nearby hotel The Eastland.
-In 1964, Casco Bank, the owner of the building, added two stories, and installed a flashing time and temperature sign on the roof.
-The addition was incongruent with the original style of the building, but a major renovation in the 1980s in more naturally integrated it into the lower floors.
+The Chapman Building was designed by local architect Herbert W. Rhodes, who also designed the nearby hotel The Eastland.
+In 1964, Casco Bank, the owner of the building, added two stories, and installed a flashing time-and-temperature sign on the roof.
+The addition was incongruent with the original style of the building, but a major renovation in the 1980s more naturally integrated it into the lower floors.